IDex/org2py/README.md

   -m, --main            Add "if __name__" boilerplate to the end, by default off.
 ```
 ## Format interpretation
-* Lines starting with star are either classes, methods, or functions.
+* The lines starting with a star are either classes, methods, or functions.

-..* If the first letter is capitalized the line is interpreted as a class.
+    * If the first letter is capitalized the line is interpreted as a class.

-..* If a function is under a class it's a method.
+    * If a function is under a class it's a method.

 * Lines without a star are interpreted as a comma-separated list of parameters for above class/function.
 ## Installation
 Requires Python 3.6 or later (Uses f-strings).